 My best friend looked on in disbelief.
 She trusted that I wouldn’t fake something like that and wondered what was going on.
 She heard my cries as I was laying on the floor for what seemed like forever.
 But she had no clue what was transpiring in my heart.
 To me, it was as though God himself were opening my heart and taking out all the hurts, mistakes, offense, and sin that I had piled on high.
 Each time I was able to identify the thing (lies, depression, adultery, etc.), envision him removing it, and then cry out in worship as I felt freed from it.

 Afterwards, I was literally shaking and had this strong desire to run to release that energy.
 It’s still an inside joke with friends that when the Holy Spirit hits, I can run any distance.
 I also kept repeating “thank you, Jesus.”
 It makes me think of the angels crying, “Holy, holy, holy is the Lord God Almighty.”
-I could imagine they can’t help themselves in His glorious presence.
+I imagine they can’t help themselves in His glorious presence.
 Well that day, I got a beautiful glimpse.

-It was in that church that God lead me to my current husband and gave me a new family.
+It was in that church that God led me to my current husband and gave me a new family.
 We married two years after I dedicated my life to Christ and we relocated to Florida two years after that.
 I was over-the-moon excited for my new journey but was heartbroken at leaving my church home and spiritual parents.
 I trusted that God would lead me to a church I could call home just as he did before.

 Read Part 3 of My Journey to Becoming a Messianic Jew here.